MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex11_Content_Management.md

 ---
 lab:
     title: 'Exercise 11 - Use Repositories in Microsoft Sentinel'
-    module: 'Module 7 - Create detections and perform investigations using Microsoft Sentinel'
+    module: 'Learning Path 7 - Create detections and perform investigations using Microsoft Sentinel'
 ---

-# Module 7 - Lab 1 - Exercise 11 - Use Repositories in Microsoft Sentinel
+# Learning Path 7 - Lab 1 - Exercise 11 - Use Repositories in Microsoft Sentinel

 ## Lab scenario